sine2pi/ASR-model/README.md

         freqs = self.theta_freqs(theta)

         freqs = t[:, None] * freqs[None, :]
-        if self.radii and f0 is not None and layer == "encoder": radius = f0.to(device, dtype)
+        if self.radii and f0 is not None: # Here we need to maintain the pitch chracteristics across dimensions. radius = f0.to(device, dtype)
             L = radius.shape[0]
             if L != ctx: